-This is not intended to be a rigorously scientific work: I don’t believe it’s pos-sible to objectively analyze a field like software development in any mean-ingful, statistically significant way.
+This is not intended to be a rigorous scientific work: I don’t believe it’s possible to objectively analyze a field like software development in any meaningful, statistically significant way.
 (For one, things just change too fast.)

 “I have this Pattern”